bert0bert/teaching-autonomy-with-donkeycar/README.md

 ### Downloading Donkeycar to Cloudlab server

-Our first step is to download Donkeycar to our cloudserver
+Our first step is to download Donkeycar to our cloudlab server

 ```
 # get donkeycar